apiato/documentation/docs/pacakges/documentation.md

 ### Edit Default Generated Values in Templates {#edit-default-generated-values-in-templates}

 Apiato by defaults generates 2 API documentations, each one has its own `apidoc.json` file.
-Both can be modified from the Documentation Container in `App\Containers\Vendor\Documentation\ApiDocJs` and need Source code modification.
+Both can be modified from the Documentation Container in `app/Containers/Vendor/Documentation/ApiDocJs` and need Source code modification.

 ### Edit the Documentation Header {#edit-the-documentation-header}